jweleszczuk/NGS_Analysis_project/RAPORT.md

 ### 2.1 Downloading data - SRA repositorium:

-From each SRA project repostory, only first 1 000 000 read were downloaded.
+From each SRA project repostory, only first 1 000 000 reads were downloaded.
 Data has been obtained by using _fastq-dump_ function.
 This step resulted in 3 directories with 2 .fastq files each.